 Next stop: Noctem Artisans Brasseurs (website in French only).
 A brewery after my own heart, the establishment is decorated with everything feline.
 We ordered a “litter of kittens” aka a flight of four different small brews including an amber cream ale, a stout, an American IPA and a saison.
 Noctem also differentiates itself from other breweries by offering pub food with a health-conscious twist where absolutely nothing is fried.

 Our next stop, fast-food joint Chez Ashton, served up poutine the traditional way, which our American tour group counterparts quickly devoured.
 We then stopped at Camellia Sinensis Tea Shop, known for their herbal Labrador tea, before finishing the excursion with a milk chocolate hot cocoa at Champagne Chocolatier.

 After our tour, we walked off some of the afternoon’s delicacies on the streets of Saint-Roch where cute coffee shops, art galleries, boutiques and bars abound, before hopping back on our train home.
 For sure, it can get cold, but there is so much to do in Quebec City in winter, it’s definitely worth flattening your hair under a tuque for a weekend.

 Carnaval de Québec

-If you’re in town from January 26 to February 11, 2018 make sure to check out the Carnaval de Québec.
-This annual event features a ton of fun activities to beat the winter blues like skating, a night parade, giant foosball, ice sculpture competitions and VIA Rail’s very own giant ice slide.
+If you’re in town at the beginning of February, make sure to check out the Carnaval de Québec.
+This annual event features a ton of fun activities to beat the winter blues including night parades, canoe racing, tons music shows to choose from, ice sculptures, an ice bar and a lot more.
 And don’t forget to say hello to Bonhomme Carnaval while you’re there!